billsix/cprogrammingbook/doc/05-Arrays.rst

 not a compile-time, value.

-To tell the truth, it would be easy to support arrays whose first dimension is variable, but neither Old C nor the Standard permits it, although we do know of one Very Old C compiler that used to do it.
+To tell the truth, it would be easy to support arrays whose first dimension is variable, but neither pre-C89 nor the C89 Standard permits it, although we do know of one Very Old C compiler that used to do it.

 Multidimensional arrays